Our Approach to Materials and Making

 Honest claims are stronger than perfect-sounding ones

 We are a small studio.
 We cannot audit the global jewellery supply chain.
-We cannot guarantee that a stone has never passed through hands we would prefer it hadn't.
-What we can do is buy from people we know, ask questions when we don't, document what we find, and keep narrowing the gap between what is claimed and what is actually true.
+We cannot always guarantee that a stone has never passed through hands we would prefer it hadn't.
+What we can do is buy from people as close to the source as possible, ask questions, document what we find, and pass the information to you.
+This way you can make an educated final choice.
+If there is a gemstone or material you are interested in but have a different source in mind please let us know.
+We're more than happy to investigate, learning about gems and jewellery is what we live for.

 If something on this page raises a question, write to us.
 We would rather have the conversation than dodge it.